 Getting into an academy that will be able to groom/develop a player and then market him to any European club is actually a big deal in Nigeria.

-Paul prayed and worked hard and have the self-belief that one day, an opportunity will come for him.
+Paul prayed and worked hard and had the self-belief that one day, an opportunity would come for him.

 While he played at Ojo (Lagos), lots of people appreciated him – saying that he was a good footballer.

 In a particular completion, Paul Onuachu outclassed his opponents.
 Thankfully, some football scouts (not international, but Local Government) watched him do that.

 Making their remark on Paul, one of the football scouts said;

 One of the football scouts walked up to Paul and gave him the contact of his friend, whom he believed would help him.
 This person’s name is Kennedy, and he lives in Togo.

 He also assured Paul Onuachu that Kenedy would be interested in him joining his Liberty Sports Academy.
 That he should seek his parent’s approval to travel to Togo for trials.